IndrajeetPatil/ggstatsplot/README.md

   factor.levels = c("1 = manual", "0 = automatic"),   # renaming the factor level names for 'main' variable
-  facet.wrap.name = "No. of cylinders",               # name for the facetting variable facet.proptest = FALSE,                             # turning of facetted proportion test results caption = expression(                               # text for the caption
+  facet.wrap.name = "No. of cylinders",               # name for the facetting variable facet.proptest = FALSE,                             # turning of facetted proportion test results package = "ggsci",                                  # package from which color palette is to be taken palette = "default_jama",                           # choosing a different color palette caption = expression(                               # text for the caption
     paste(italic("Note"), ": this is a demo")
   ),